PriyankaBaluni07/EV-vs-Petrol-Vehicle-Market-Analysis-2010-2025-/README.md

 After completing data cleaning and initial analysis in SQL, the project now moves to Excel for deeper analysis.
 Initial insights were derived in SQL using aggregation and filtering queries to understand basic trends and distributions.
 In the next stage, Excel is used to perform detailed analytical operations such as time-series analysis, country-wise comparisons, cost evaluation, and environmental impact assessment using formulas and structured data exploration.
 This step focuses on generating meaningful insights from the dataset, which are further extended into Power BI for building interactive dashboards and visualizing the results effectively.

+## Sheets Description

+**Raw Data**
+Contains the primary dataset with variables related to EV sales, charging infrastructure, emissions, and market trends.
+It serves as the foundation for all analysis.

+**Global EV Trend**
+Analyzes EV growth over time, highlighting trends in sales, market share, infrastructure, and technological advancements.

+**Environment**
+Examines the relationship between EV adoption, emission regulations, and transport-related CO₂ emissions across countries.

+**Segment Analysis**
+Explores EV adoption across different segments (Commercial, Mass Market, Premium) and compares variations in sales, growth, and technology.

+**Infrastructure**
+Focuses on EV charging infrastructure growth and evaluates whether it is keeping pace with increasing EV adoption.

+**Pivot Table**
+Provides a summarized view of EV sales, infrastructure, and subsidies across regions for easy comparison and insights.

 ### Data Preparation
 The following data preparation steps are performed in Excel to ensure data quality and consistency: